-Selected artists stay in an historic, Santa Fe revival style furnished facility, built by the Civilian Conservation Corps in the 1930's, for up to one month during the period from mid-September through December 19.
+Selected artists stay in an historic, Pueblo-style furnished residential facility for two to four weeks during the period from September 1 through mid-December 2019.
 No application fee is required and no stipend is provided.

-Bandelier National Monument will accept applications for artist-in-residence positions lasting for a maximum of four weeks each.
-These will be scheduled between September and Mid-December, 2018.
+Applications CalendarFor 2019, Bandelier National Monument will accept three applicants for Artist-in-Residence positions lasting two to four weeks each.
+These will be scheduled between September 1 and mid-December, 2019.